Have you ever wondered:

 - the development of publications and mechanisms to communicate knowledge about anaerobic fungi to a wide range of audiences.

-Following the recent acknowledgement that there is limited anaerobic fungal information and resources widely available, the network also now wish to share and disseminate their knowledge and news about anaerobic fungi using this website (and facebook) as a forum.
+Following the recent acknowledgement that there is limited anaerobic fungal information and resources widely available, the network also now wish to share and disseminate their knowledge and news about anaerobic fungi using this website and social media (facebook and twitter) as a forum.